Tdhtdhtdhtdhtdh: Sound Effects!

 And I think we can play

-the Wilhelm scream right here, right?
+The Wilhelm scream right here, right?

 I mean, I thought we could the first time and it didn't work.
 Well, let's try again.

-So, this is what we're talking about.
+So this is what we're talking about.
 This is the very famous Wilhelm scream.

-Okay, so apparently, Sheb Woolley recorded that for Distant Drums, but it didn't become kind of,
+Okay, so apparently Sheb Woolley recorded that for distant drums, but it didn't become kind of,

-I guess, a thing or iconic or well-used
+I guess, a thing or iconic or well used

 until two years later.
-There was a movie called The Charge at Feather River, and a character named Private Wilhelm gets shot in the leg by an arrow, and he screams the Wilhelm scream.
+There was a movie called The Charge at Feather River, and a character named Private Private Wilhelm gets shot in the leg by an arrow, and he screams the Wilhelm scream.

 Still wasn't called the Wilhelm Scream until Ben Burt came along for Star Wars, and he'd seen just tons of Westerns as a kid, and the Wilhelm Scream showed up in almost all of them.